GlacierWWF/tutorial_2018-1/task_submit/Chenc/project/1_SIFT/README.md

 # SIFT --Scale-invariant feature transform
-Abstract : a project using SIFT algorithm to match feature points in two pictures
+* Abstract : a project using SIFT algorithm to match feature points in two pictures
+## Authors
+* **P1ckCheN **
 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+* Scale Invariant Feature Transform is a scale invariant feature transformation,it's very stable which keeps invariance to rotation, scaling, brightness change, etc
+* This project aims to build a SIFT algorithm without the function which opencv build in.
+* Realize matching key points from the image input

 ### Prerequisites
 softeware needed